Reviews You Can Rely On

 REASONS TO AVOID

 Now for the downsides.
 The Briza Infrared Patio Heater worked like a charm over three weeks of testing.
-Without any warning, we then encountered an error message with the slightest of movements.
+Then, without warning, we began to encounter an error message with the slightest movement.
 Even when you tiptoed by the unit while on its tripod, the slightest wobble sent this heater into shutdown mode.
-Although customer service responded to our inquiry within minutes, the unit, unfortunately, ended up being faulty, which we found disappointing for its price point.
+Although customer service responded to our inquiry within minutes, we unfortunately had a faulty unit, which was disappointing considering its price point.

 outdoor heater - the briza was off to a great start with its ample features and soft...